-A handful of iron ingots can be found hidden in the scree around the buildings.
-They require a DC 20 WISDOM (PERCEPTION) check to find.
-A DC 10 INTELLIGENCE (NATURE) check identifies this iron as the same iron from the great chain of Yag Dagotha.
+A handful of iron ingots that make excellent sling stones can be found hidden in the scree around the buildings.
+They are the same iron as that from the great chain of Yag Dagotha.

 - An unusual rock, similar to the agate that held Yag Dagotha's chain, is half-buried just outside one of the abodes.
 Looking carefully at the rock identifies it as a gravestone, and indeed, faint Atlantean markings can barely be see etched on to its surface.
 If the grave is dug up, the PCs find the sarcophagus of a mighty Atlantean warrior.
 Inside the sarcophagus are the skeletal remains of the warrior, buried with an impressive mallet, crafted from an unusual and unidentifiable metal, along with his weapon, a Atlantean greatsword +2.
-A great saw-toothed fang can also be found embedded in the man's ribs, easily the size of a shortsword. - One of the buildings is trapped, heavy rubble set over the door frame ready to crush whoever walks across the threshold.
-A DC 20 WISDOM (PERCEPTION) check identifies the simple tripwire mechanism.
-A failure does 8d6 damage to the hapless victim, and anyone within one yard of the door.
-Damage can be avoided with a great dodge; a DC 12 Dexterity saving throw will avoid damage. - Inside the trapped building are some of Captain Jal Z'thngora's trappings, stored inside baskets stolen from the man-apes.
+A great saw-toothed fang can also be found embedded in the man's ribs, easily the size of a shortsword. - One of the buildings is trapped, heavy rubble set over the door frame ready to crush whoever walks across the threshold's tripwire (DC 15 to detect and DC 15 to disable).
+A failure does 6d6 damage to the hapless victim, and anyone within one yard of the door.
+Damage can be avoided with a nimble dodge; a DC 10 Reflex save will avoid damage. - Inside the trapped building are some of Captain Jal Z'thngora's trappings, stored inside baskets stolen from the man-apes.
 One basket has dried meat, another has three skulls of the large-headed, cleaver-men, the third has a hundred or so Stygian coins and a fine dagger with his name etched on its blade.